pschafran/purc/README.md

 ```R
 .libPaths()
 ```
-You may see output like this:
+You should see output like this:
 ```R
 > .libPaths()
 [1] "/home/ps997/R_libs"
 [2] "/home/ps997/miniconda3/envs/purc/lib/R/library"
 ```
-showing that a previous R library is prioritized over the conda installed one.
-You can reorder the list by editing your `.Renviron` file located in your home (~) directory. **Backup the original file**, and change the `R_LIBS` variable to the purc install path.
+showing that a previous R library is prioritized over the miniconda one.
+You can reorder the list by editing your `.Renviron` file located in your home (~) directory. **Backup the original file**, and change the `R_LIBS` variable to the conda install path.
 ```bash
 R_LIBS=/home/ps997/miniconda3/envs/purc/lib/R/library
 ```